Grenoble-Institute-Neurosciences/AutoNeuriteJ/README.md

 AutoNeuriteJ :

-To install the macro you need to copy the text file called "Neuron.lut" inside the "Luts" folder of Fiji/ImageJ.
+To install the macro you need to copy the text file called "neurons.lut" inside the "Luts" folder of Fiji/ImageJ.

 Note that tree other ImageJ/Fiji plugins are requested by the macro :